HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 The current implementation runs an open-source version of Ethereum but, more platforms might be added in the future.
 At the time of initialization, the framework spawns its own blockchain network with a custom set of parameter values.
 Hence it cannot be replaced with any other blockchain network.
 This applies even when the blockchain platform is a supported one.

+## Where is the blockchain stored on SN container? {#SECTION_L1G_FCW_1YB .section}

+By default, blockchain is stored in the `/platform/swarm/SMLNODE` path inside SN containers.
+Blockchain is not preserved by default.
+To preserve it, user have to mount `/platform/swarm/SMLNODE` on a persistent volume on the host while starting SN.
+For more information, see `Starting Sentinel node` section in `HPE Swarm Learning Installation and Configuration Guide`.

 ## <a name="SECTION_DX2_VGS_HSB"/> What are the supported machine learning platforms?

 Swarm Learning supports Python3 based Machine Learning models that uses PyTorch and Keras \(based on TensorFlow 2\).